Lobamba: History

-In 1903, following the Boer Wars, the British government took control of Eswatini and it was then ruled by a regent.
+In 1903, following the Boer Wars, the British government took control of Eswatini, and it was then ruled by a regent.
 In 1921 King Sobhuza II became leader of Eswatini, which was still under the British government's control.
 Eswatini became independent of the British government on September 6, 1968, which was announced at a cattle byre in Lobamba by Prince Makhosini.
 He was the country's first prime minister and the great-grandson of Sobhuza I. With its independence, Eswatini was a member in its own right of the Organization of African Unity (OAU), British Commonwealth, and the United Nations.
 It was made a constitutional monarchy under Sobhuza II, who lived in the royal residence, or kraal, in Lobamba.

 Government

 Lobamba is the legislative seat of the Eswatini government.

 Parliament of Eswatini

 It was made a branch of the Commonwealth Parliamentary Association on January 1, 1965, and its date of independence was January 1, 1968.
 The constitution was signed by King Mswati III on July 26, 2005.
 The king appoints the prime minister and the council.
 There are two chambers: the Senate and the House of Assembly.
-The parliament building is sometimes open to visitors.
+The parliament building is occasionally open to visitors.

+Lobamba also has Inkhundla, where residents can get services like birth certificate registration, passports, identity cards, and other national documents.